cherrypy/cherrypy/sphinx/source/advanced.rst

 Once CherryPy has set the status and headers, it sends them to the HTTP server, which then writes them out to the client.
-From that point on, the CherryPy ramework mostly steps out of the way, and the HTTP server essentially requests content directly from your application code (your page handler method).
+From that point on, the CherryPy framework mostly steps out of the way, and the HTTP server essentially requests content directly from your application code (your page handler method).

 Therefore, when streaming, if an error occurs within your page handler,